slipke/csm_ss15_sem_team_vagrant/README.md

 Even though not tested, they also should work with previous and later Versions and other Debian based distributions.

-## How to use librarian-puppet on windows

-For the usage of librarian-puppet you have to install [Ruby](http://rubyinstaller.org/downloads/) on your Windows machine.
-The librarian-puppet package needs also a puppet installation on the machine.
-This is also required, when you just want to download the puppet modules and install them on a guest system like a vagrant machine.
-It is possible that you will get SSL Authentication Errors when you start "librarian-puppet install".
-This is caused by non existent certificates.
-One fast workaround is to start your computer management and add a new envirment variable called "SSL_CERT_FILE" with the value of CHEFDK-HOME\embedded\ssl\certs\cacert.pem or download the file http://curl.haxx.se/ca/cacert.pem and point your path variable to this file.

 ## Introduction of used software